iayti/CleanArchitecture/README.md

 Verify that the **DefaultConnection_Sqlite** connection string within **appsettings.json** points to a valid Sqlite connection or in-memory instance.

 When you run the application the database will be automatically created (if necessary) and the latest migrations will be applied.

-Note: in-memory database is set to use Sqlite in-memory DB, which may not be appropriated for unit testing now.
-Please remember to set `UseInMemoryDatabase` as `false` for now.

 ### Database Migrations